fingerprintjs/fingerprint-pro-server-api-openapi/CONTRIBUTING.md

 - It uses mocks from [examples](/examples) folder to validate against.
 Note that some files in the examples folder appear unused like `get_event_extra_fields.json`, but they are downloaded and used for validation by individual SDK repositories.
 - It also generates fresh identification events using the TEST_SUBSCRIPTION [env variable](./.env.example), retrieves fresh Server API responses and validates the schema against those.

 Validation runs as a part of PR process and once a day.
-You can run it locally using `yarn validateSchema`.
+You can run it locally using `pnpm validateSchema`.